-Course Description: Students are introduced to basic issues associated with program design and development.
-Students design and create programming solutions to a variety of computational problems using an interactive development process.
-Programming problems include logical concepts and a variety of programming constructs.
-In addition, this course introduces robotics as an advanced application of computer science.
-Robotics can be used to solve problems in a variety of settings from business to healthcare.
-It also enables innovation by automating processes that may be dangerous or otherwise problematic for humans.
+Course Description: This course will cover all the basics of natural disasters in the environment.
+Emphasis is put on the dynamic earth systems that cause natural disasters such as earthquakes, tornadoes, blizzards, hurricanes, etc...This course will prepare 9th grade students for Living Environment in grade 10.
 This is a full year course.

-PHYSICS/CCC General Physics (1 credit) (PHYS 103) [4 college credits] Prerequisites: Students who have passed two science Regents exams with an 80% or better.
-Reading and writing skills should be above average.
-Course Description: The course deals mainly with the study of the relationship between matter and energy and the day to day applications of physics to life.
-The course is broken into five core areas: 1) Mechanics; 2) Energy; 3) Wave Phenomena; 4) Electricity and Magnetism; 5) Modern Nuclear Physics.
-Several optional areas will also be studied including kinematics in one and two dimensions, Newton's Laws of motion, free body diagrams, work-energy theorem, conservation of energy and linear momentum, center of mass, centripetal acceleration, translations and rotations of rigid bodies, torque and equilibrium.
-A minimum of 1200 minutes of laboratory work accompanied by satisfactory (passing) lab reports must be completed before the student can take the Regents exam.
-This is a full year course.
-CERTIFIED FIRST RESPONDER (CFR) COURSE (1 credit) Prerequisites: Offered to Sophomores, Juniors and Seniors as a 3rd Science credit.
-Students must be 16 years old by May 2022.
-Course Description: Do you have an interest in the medical field?
-Do you enjoy learning about the human body?
+CERTIFIED FIRST RESPONDER (CFR)/ ANATOMY (1 credit)

+Prerequisites: Offered to Sophomores, Juniors and Seniors as a 3rd Science credit.
+Students must be 16 years old by May 2025.
+Course Description: This is an anatomy/physiology course.
 Are you looking to enter a health-related field (emergency medical services, nursing, physical therapy, doctor, sports medicine, etc.), upon graduation?
-Then this course is for you.
 The Certified First Responder course is designed to teach the student how to respond to medical and trauma emergencies outside of the hospital.
 You will learn how to assess a patient who is experiencing a heart attack or possible stroke.
 You will also learn skills such as applying oxygen to a patient who is experiencing difficulty breathing and a tourniquet to a patient with uncontrolled bleeding.
 This class is about 50% hands on and works closely with emergency responders from the community.
 Students will take the NYS Certified First Responder exam at the end of the year, potentially earning them a three year certification.
 Many colleges offer credit or tuition incentives for students to join their local emergency squads.
 There are also college scholarships offered from organizations such as FASNY and Emergency Medical Services.
+This course will be offered every other school year.
 This is a full year course.